Extended Convolution Bounds on the Fr\'{e}chet Problem: Robust Risk Aggregation and Risk Sharing: Conclusion

 \subsubsection{Acknowledgement}

-The authors are grateful to Ruodu Wang and members of the research group on financial mathematics and risk management at The Chinese University of Hong Kong, Shenzhen for their useful feedback and conversations.
-Y. Liu acknowledges financial support from the National Natural Science Foundation of China (Grant No. 12401624), The Chinese University of Hong Kong (Shenzhen) University Development Fund (Grant No. UDF01003336) and Shenzhen Science and Technology Program (Grant No. RCBS20231211090814028, JCYJ20250604141203005, 2025TC0010) and is partly supported by the Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (Grant No. 2023B1212010001).
+The authors are grateful to Ruodu Wang and members of the research group on financial mathematics at The Chinese University of Hong Kong (Shenzhen) for their useful feedback and conversations.
+Y. Liu acknowledges financial support from the National Natural Science Foundation of China (Grant No. 12401624), The Chinese University of Hong Kong (Shenzhen) University Development Fund (Grant No. UDF01003336), Guangdong Science and Technology Program (Grant No. 2024QN11X076) and Shenzhen Science and Technology Program (Grant No. RCBS20231211090814028, JCYJ20250604141203005, 2025TC0010) and is partly supported by the Guangdong Provincial Key Laboratory of Mathematical Foundations for Artificial Intelligence (Grant No. 2023B1212010001).